omairaslam/Perplexity-Powerups/README.md

     *   Open or refresh a tab with `https://www.perplexity.ai/`.
     *   **For Mermaid Enhancement:**
         *   Ask Perplexity a question that should return a Mermaid diagram (e.g., "Create a flowchart for making tea using Mermaid syntax" or "Draw a sequence diagram showing user login process").
-        *   Look for the "Open in Mermaid.live Editor" link that appears below Mermaid code blocks.
+        *   Look for the blue diagram icon button that appears next to the copy button in Mermaid code blocks.
-        *   Click the link to verify it opens the diagram correctly in Mermaid.live with proper encoding.
+        *   Click the diagram icon to verify it opens the diagram correctly in Mermaid.live with proper encoding.
     *   **For Enhanced Rich Text Copy:**
         *   After Perplexity generates a response with citations, hover over or focus on the response to make the action buttons appear.
         *   You should see a dollar sign ($) icon button next to Perplexity's standard copy button.